 Spears is collaborating with the Shawnee Mission School District on research and reform efforts that better connect K-12 STEM education with workforce needs in the Greater Kansas City area and across the U.S. She also is looking at how to get youth excited about the STEM fields so that they pursue these majors when earning a university degree.

 Additionally, Spears is working with higher education on putting more emphasis on bachelor's and master's degrees in STEM fields.
 This is intended to increase the nation's skilled labor force and help the U.S. address its projected shortage of 1 million fewer professionals in the STEM fields than are needed in the next decade.

-Dr. Jackie Spears is a professor of curriculum and instruction and director of the Center for Science Education in the College of Education at Kansas State University in Manhattan.
-As Interim Associate Dean at K-State Olathe, she works with the K-State Olathe team to implement the strategic goals identified by the K-State 2025 planning process.
+She also works as a professor of curriculum and instruction and director of the Center for Science Education in the College of Education at Kansas State University in Manhattan.

 At the Manhattan campus, Spears is a collaborator on several projects involving K-12 outreach efforts — including for research being conducted on the wheat genome at K-State's Applied Wheat Genomics Innovation Lab as well as for an EPSCoR grant focused on atomic, molecular and optical sciences at the James R. Macdonald Lab in the physics department.

 Jackie can be reached at firstname.lastname@example.org or at (913) 307-7381.